shuklabhay/stereo-sample-gan/paper/paper.md

 The usage of wasserstein distance based metrics is crucial here as the comparison of distributions between generated and real audio also the model to capture complexities of audio more effectively than a standard GAN.
 The variety of training data allows effective comparison of generated and real audio in both the generator and critic loss metrics without leading to model collapse.

 ## 5. Results and Discussion

+- kinda see shape starting to form in 1-2 epochs
+- for percussion VERY good (even then some samples kinda wonky n weird tho), tonal samples like chords a lot less (nothing forcing it to be harmonic, should learn minor chord realtions and stuff in theory but cant be like SO many different styles of chords and root notes and stuff -- this is where variation score stuff comes in)
+- probbaly wont be that good for speech too

 In all training cases, the model converged to a solution in 4-7 epochs with custom loss metrics and wasserstein distance reaching absolute values under 2.
 These convergences suggest the model is sucessfully able to create audio representations very similar to the training examples.
 This model presents a 99.60-99.77% reduction in training epoch count compared to SpecGAN, the most similar existing model architecture and utilizes 617,964 paramaters, 177,858 for the critic and 440,106 for the generator, which is 9.56 times less than exisitng models like WaveFlow[4].
 A crucial part of the difference is likely the usage of spectrograms in this data over raw data